Sustainable Land Management & Climate Change Research Programme

 Who can apply for funding?

 Organisations or persons with the ability to do research in their own right can apply for funding.
-Partnerships that apply for funding should be aware that 50% co-funding by industry is required.

 Collaboration and co-funding arrangements on research applications between New Zealand-based organisations is encouraged.